 Gestation is approximately 19-21 days for mice.
 Bucks should be removed before the doe gives birth to avoid reimpregnation just after she gives birth.
 It is not because bucks will harm their offspring – they’re actually pretty good at keeping the litter warm and so on in their mother’s absence – but because back to back litters can be hard on the doe’s body, and you will usually not achieve good quality litters this way.

-It is standard practice to reduce litters by culling.
-This gives the best young ones the chance to reach their full potential.
-In order to choose which mice to rear, fanciers must practice selection.
-As the litters mature, they should be re-evaluated regularly to check progress and colour/markings.
 Many fanciers use large running on boxes to allow groups of young (weaned) mice to develop before making their final choices of which to keep, show and breed from.

 Selection is key